£10 Off Orders Over £250 (Inc Vat)

 Your DIY Guide to Draught Proofing Windows

-Article Topics:
+Topics:

-1. How to Find Window Draughts
+1. Finding Window Draughts

-4. Self Adhesive Foam Strips
+4. Easy Fix Self Adhesive Strips

-5. Draught Insulation Film
+5. Draught Proof Shrinking Film

-6. Silicone Sealant
+6. Silicone Sealant & Calk Filler

 DIY draught proofing - couple DIYing - draught proof sash windows - window frames - paint tray and roller - plastic bags

-How to Find Window Draughts
+Finding Window Draughts

-To find the source of a draught might be easy.
-It may be obvious where it's coming from by the direction cold air is flowing.
-On the other hand it might not be immediately apparent and you will need to go looking for possible causes.
-If the draught is coming through your front door, look at this guide to find DIY ways to fix it.
-If a window is the culprit, read on.
+To find the source of a draught might be easy; it may be obvious where it's coming from by the direction cold air is flowing.
+On the other hand it might not be obvious and you’ll need to go looking for possible causes.

 As you might expect, the first thing to do is look for gaps and cracks in your window, window frame and the surrounding wall.
 Use your hand to feel around your window for cooler air, especially when it's windy outside — a good tell for a draught is if a curtain or blind at the window moves during windy weather.